Authorised biosecurity and nature conservation officers

 Entity level approvals

 Queensland Government departments and local governments may either choose to hold an entity level approval (at department, division or regional level) or continue with the current arrangement of qualified Authorised Officers holding individual general approvals.
+Approvals issued to Authorised Officers are only valid while employed by the local government stated on the officer's application form.

-Under an entity level approval, the department, division or region will be responsible for ensuring that each officer complies with the approval conditions such as storing, applying, disposal and transporting RS7 poisons safely and securely to prevent unauthorised access as specified under the Poisons Regulation.
+Under an entity level approval, the entity will be responsible for ensuring that each officer complies with the conditions of approval including storing, applying, disposal and transporting of RS7 poisons and baits containing RS7 poisons, safely and securely to prevent unauthorised access as specified under the Poisons Regulation.

 Substance management plans (SMPs)